We heart you: You’ve done it again, dear reader – another workweek conquered, another Friday reached, and for that, you have our undying affection.

 Beginning around 11 a.m. this morning, a cavalcade of past and present SBUH leaders, staffers, students and patients will gather to celebrate the hospital’s birthday, led by SBUH Chief Executive Officer Carol Gomes and Renaissance School of Medicine Dean Kenneth Kaushansky, who doubles as Stony Brook University’s vice president of health sciences.

-The love-fest is designed to celebrate “40 years of excellence in healthcare,” according to SBUH, which got the ball rolling in February 1980 with Long Island’s first kidney transplant, was designated a New York State Level I Trauma Center in 1990 and has grown into an 818-bed multi-hospital system and vital cog of Long Island’s biotech corridor.
+The love-fest is designed to celebrate “40 years of excellence in healthcare,” according to SBUH, which got the ball rolling four decades ago with Long Island’s first kidney transplant, was designated a New York State Level I Trauma Center in 1990 and has grown into an 818-bed multi-hospital system and vital cog of Long Island’s biotech corridor.
 Among the scheduled festivities: congratulatory speeches, a timeline of important developments and a formal ceremony recognizing key staffers, including some who’ve been with SBUH from the very start.